lgibelli/singularity-docs/index.rst

 Overview of the Singularity Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+| Singularity’s `command line interface`__
-| Singularity’s allows you to build and interact with containers
+  allows you to build and interact with containers transparently.
+You
-  transparently.
-You can run programs inside a container as if they were
+  can run programs inside a container as if they were running on your
-  running on your host system.
-You can easily redirect IO, use pipes,
+  host system.
+You can easily redirect IO, use pipes, pass arguments,
-  pass arguments, and access files, sockets, and ports on the host
+  and access files, sockets, and ports on the host system from within a
-  system from within a container.
+  container.
 | The option gives an overview of Singularity options and subcommands as
   follows:

+__ sec:commandlineinterface_

 ::